nmwsharp/potpourri3d/README.md

 - Sample a point cloud from a mesh
 - Use **heat methods** to compute distance, parallel transport, logarithmic maps, and more

+## Installation

+Potpourri3d is on the pypi package index with precompiled binaries for most configuations.
+Get it like:

+`pip install potpourri3d`

+If none of the precompiled binaries match your system, `pip` will attempt to compile the library from scratch.
+This requires `cmake` and a workng C++ compiler toolchain.

 **Note**: Some bound functions invoke sparse linear solvers internally.
-The precompiled binaries use Eigen's solvers; using Suitesparse's solvers may significantly improve performance & robustness.
-To get them, locally compile the package using the command below on a machine with Suitesparse installed ([relevant docs](http://geometry-central.net/build/dependencies/#suitesparse)).
+The precompiled binaries use Eigen's solvers; using Suitesparse's solvers instead may significantly improve performance & robustness.
+To get them, locally compile the package on a machine with Suitesparse installed using the command below ([relevant docs](http://geometry-central.net/build/dependencies/#suitesparse)).

 ```
 python -m pip install potpourri3d --no-binary potpourri3d